|

 Prioritisation models

 In one prioritisation model, businesses break down each of the four main drivers into smaller categories like these, and then ask executives and leaders to rank them on a Likert scale from 1 to 10.
 Overall project scores immediately prioritise projects on a very simple model that is easy to conduct and even easier to interpret.
+As an alternate method of interpreting these rankings, try using a weighting system to lever results accurately.
+You'll weigh the original four factors, and then consider the rankings and votes accordingly.
+For example, your company might be considering three different IT projects.
+If you're under some financial pressure, you're most likely very interested in cutting your expenses and earning more money.
+Accordingly, as you consider your rankings, you might decide to weigh the drivers as follows:

 Within these four areas, you may also choose to weigh the categories your departments presented earlier.